runziggurat/algorand/SPEC.md

 ### ZG-PERFORMANCE-002

-    The node behaves as expected under load when some peers are sending higher priority messages and some other peer is trying to request blocks with certificates (that are lower priority messages).
+    The node behaves as expected under load when some peers are sending much traffic and some other peer is trying to perform some other operations.
+There are different test cases checked especially the ones when nodes are sending traffic with messages with different priorities as well as the ones when nodes are sending messages with the same priority.

-    Normal peer:
+    Normal peer (example):
     <>
     In loop:
         -> UniEnsBlockReq
         <- TopicMsgResp

-    High priority peers (potential malicious ones):
+    High traffic peers (example):
         <>
     In loop:
         -> MsgOfInterest

-    Results should be introspected manually to check the normal peer responsiveness (latency, throughput) when requesting block data.
+    Results should be introspected manually to check the normal peer responsiveness (latency, throughput) when performing its operations.

 ## Resistance